Equation¤

 ''

-To evaluate an equation, call the appropriate attribute with the variable(s) that are required to evaluate the equation with
+To evaluate an equation, call the appropriate attribute with the variable(s) that are required to evaluate the equation.

 >>> equation.value.variables